This Is Halloween: Composition

 "This Is Halloween" is performed by an orchestra, consisting of a piano, a string section, woodwind and brass instruments, cowbells, tambourines, a xylophone, and a banjo.
 The residents of the film's fictional Halloween Town sing the vocal parts.
 Discussing the song, PopMatters contributors noted various "vocal inflections and character impressions", which make the song "spooky yet magically appropriate".
 Writer David Ventura highlighted the fact that despite multiple artists often singing simultaneously, their voice lines don't overlap, as they're always at least two octaves apart.

 "This Is Halloween" starts in the key of C minor, a moderate tempo and a 4/4 time signature, with every second beat accentuated.
 According to the journalist Helena Asprou, it "[gives] the music a commanding, march-like quality", with the off-beat emphasis giving it a sense of unpredictability.
 Rob LeDonne of Billboard magazine described the song as "anthemic".
 The song's intro, performed by a string orchestra, is built upon the use of staccato eighth and sixteenth notes.
 According to Asprou, the short, separated notes played in quick succession help establish an eerie atmosphere that persists throughout the composition.
 The song's chorus follows the intro.
 It features the "This is Halloween" chant.
 The chorus is performed in the key of G minor, ending in A-flat minor.
 Asprou described this ascending chord progression as "the critters [preparing] to scare".
 At the end of the chorus the song temporarily switches to 3/4 time signature, further emphasizing a sense of uneasiness.

-Throughout the song Danny Elfman utilized repetition, both in lyrics and, more subtly, in music.
+Throughout the song Danny Elfman used repetition, both in lyrics and, more subtly, in music.
 The main melody is based on a series of three descending notes.
 Similar to the intro, the main melody features staccato.
 During the vampire parts, the pace of the song slows down with the use of a contrasting rhythmic pattern of two eighth notes followed by a longer quarter note.
 The flute and brass instruments on "This Is Halloween" are played in broken arpeggios, which, according to Asprou, allows the song to "portray the destructive nature of witches and corpses".
 The thrilling atmosphere is then further intensified with the use of crescendos.